Kiiyya/Lean-HoSmt/README.md

 Hammers have three stages:
 1. *Lemma Selection*: Select roughly 1000 as-relevant-as-possible helper lemmas for the problem (i.e. Lean proof goal) we're trying to solve.
+Not yet implemented.
 2. *Translation*: Translate proof goal and helper lemmas from Lean to a language that the SMT solver will understand.
    Lean is built on Martin-Löf type theory and the calculus of inductive constructions,